acroucher/FRUITPy/README.md

 You can print a summary of the results by using the `test_suite` `summary()` method.

+Anything printed to standard output during the tests (e.g. FRUIT output, and anything your unit tests might print) can be accessed via the `test_suite` `output_lines` property (a list of strings).

 # Parallel unit testing using FRUITPy

 If you have FRUIT version 3.3.0 or later, you can use FRUITPy to do parallel unit testing using MPI.
 The procedure to follow is mostly the same as for serial unit testing, with these differences: